RAM AND THE HE-GOAT

 transgressors are come to the full.
 Clearly, he is referring

-to a time, yet far in the future, when the entire world has become
+to that time, far in the future from Daniel's day, when the entire world has become

 fully ripe for the judgment of God.
 Gabriel says, at that